wp-innovator/innovator-ai/readme.txt

 A. Yes, please visit https://beta.openai.com/account/api-keys and you'll get your API keys.

 = Q. Can I get any type of text AI generated content? =
-A. Yes, according to Open AI's ChatGPT, it can now provide almost any type of conntent's suggestion.
+A. Yes, according to Open AI's ChatGPT, it can now provide almost any type of content's suggestion.

+= Q. Can I append any default search text before or after the search query? =
+A. Yes, from version 1.2.0, we've added that support.

 = Q. Does someone can easily add AI generated content for post? =
 A. Yes, we're using Gutenberg block, custom + toolbar support, so that anyone can easily add AI generated content for WordPress.